HL7/crmi-ig/input/pages/using-cql.md

 library CMS.Common version '2.0.0'
 ```

 This example declares a library named Common in the CMS namespace.
-Per the CQL specification, the namespace for a
+Per the [CQL specification](https://cql.hl7.org/04-logicalspecification.html#versionedidentifier), the namespace for a
 library is included in the ELM, along with a URI that provides a globally unique, stable identifier for the namespace.
-For example, the URI for the CMS namespace would be `https://ecqi.healthit.gov/ecqm/measures`.
+For example, the URI for the CMS namespace might be `https://ecqi.healthit.gov/ecqm/measures`.

 Note that this is a URI that may or may not correspond to a reachable web address (a URL).
 The important aspect is not
 the addressability, but the uniqueness, ensuring that library name collisions cannot occur.